JoinColony/colonyNetwork/docs/_API_NetworkOverview.md

 ---
-Title: The Colony Network
+title: The Colony Network
-Section: API
+section: Docs
-Order: 0
+order: 0
 ---

 The Colony Network, at a high level, is a collection of smart contracts on the Ethereum blockchain.